-3.1.2.4 Risks related to the supply chains
+3.1.2.4 Risks related to the supply chain

-Tensions on the supply chains arose during the 2020-2021 fiscal year and intensified significantly at the end of the fiscal year and at the beginning of the 2021-2022 fiscal year.
-Little or no improvement is expected before the second half of 2022.
-These tensions are reflected in the lengthening of delivery times and shortages in the supply of certain components, particularly electronics, and certain materials such as PVC or aluminum.
+Tensions on the supply chains arose during the 2020-2021 fiscal year and intensified significantly at the end of the fiscal year and throughout the 2021-2022 fiscal year.
+Little or no improvement is expected before the second half of 2023.
+These tensions are reflected in the lengthening of delivery times and shortages in the supply of certain components, particularly electronics.